Company Name: Saladmaster

 Likewise, there seems to be a strong emphasis on getting people to buy now, regardless of whether they’re convinced or not.

 It’s hard to know how much the company promotes these techniques, versus what decisions individual distributors are making.
 Additionally, you don’t have to be manipulative in selling the products if you don’t want to.
-You could potentially market in an honest and a sincere way.
+You could potentially market in an honest and sincere way.

 But, that being said, the price tag on the products must make selling difficult.
 I imagine that many people simply wouldn’t have the money, regardless of the financing option.